October 2024 Iranian strikes on Israel: Public response in Iran

-Iran's missile attack on Israel revealed profound rifts within the Iranian public.
-In Tehran, a small crowd gathered to celebrate the missile strikes, with some holding posters of Hezbollah leader Hassan Nasrallah, waving flags and chanting anti-Israel and anti-American slogans.
+In Tehran, a large crowds gathered to celebrate the missile strikes, with some holding posters of Hezbollah leader Hassan Nasrallah, waving flags and chanting anti-Israel and anti-American slogans.
 Iranian state television played celebratory music.
 Despite the jubilation, others expressed concern over potential retaliation from Israel and the United States, fearing it could escalate into a larger conflict.
+Iran's missile attack on Israel revealed profound rifts within the Iranian public.

 Online discussions revealed not all supported the strike, with many expressing concern about the potential for war and the impact on their daily lives.
 The attack intensified fears of economic instability, especially amid rumors that Israel might retaliate by targeting Iran's vital oil infrastructure.
 This led to panic at petrol stations, with long lines of people rushing to secure fuel.
 The incident also dampened hopes for diplomatic progress, particularly after the recent election of President Masoud Pezeshkian, which had briefly inspired optimism for easing regional tensions.

 The missile strike highlighted the split between nationalists, who viewed the government's actions with pride, and those worried about further conflict, economic deterioration, and the suppression of domestic reform movements.
 Some Iranians called for regime change as the solution, while others stressed the importance of resolving the country's future without foreign intervention, fearing that external involvement could lead to further chaos.